t1/cdi-config/README.md

 1. Add a dependency on `com.github.t1:cdi-config-client` (i.e. the `cdi-config.jar`) to your `war`.
 1. Add a file `WEB-INF/classes/configuration.properties` with property `*import*=file:~/my-app.properties` to your `war`.
-1. Add a file `my-app.properties` with a property `foo=bar` to the home directory.
+1. Add a file `my-app.properties` with a property `foo=bar` to the home directory of your container's user.
 1. Add a `@Config` annotation to one of your fields, e.g.:

 ```java
         @Config
         String foo;
 ```

-After deploying your war, the field `foo` will be set to the value `bar`.
-If you change the config file, the value is updated at runtime.
+1. After deploying your war, the field `foo` will be set to the value `bar`.
+1. Finally change `bar` to `baz` in the config file.
+1. See the value updated at runtime.

 ## Conversion